mariatnguyen/mariatnguyen.github.io/_posts/2021-1-18-best-way-to-order-your-CSS-properties.md

 If you're working with a preexisting style sheet, it may be better to follow conventions that lie within the sheet already.

 Ultimately, putting certain properties before others won't speed up your page.
-There is no right or wrong way to organize your properties when it comes to how your style sheet is rendered.
+There is no right or wrong way to organize your properties in the eyes of a browser.
+Either way, your style sheet will still be rendered the same no matter how your properties are arranged.

 The "best" way to order your CSS properties could equate to what is most comfortable to you.
 Whether you're coding for yourself or on a project, it is all about personal preference and what flows right to your eyes.